 - Tasmanian Devils

 Twice yearly, Wildcare invites grant applications for projects that relate to the care and conservation of Tasmania’s wild places and wildlife.
-Applications are assessed by the Wildcare Grants Assessment Committee, a group of six highly qualified volunteers who are passionate about Tasmania’s natural environment.
+Applications are assessed by the Wildcare Grants Assessment Committee, a group of seven highly qualified volunteers who are passionate about Tasmania’s natural environment.
 The Committee thoughtfully considers each submission as to the project’s contribution to Tasmanian conservation and suitability for funding from each of the TNCF causes.

 How to apply

 To be eligible to apply for funding from the Tasmanian Nature Conservation Fund, the applicant must be a Wildcare group, individual Wildcare member, not-for-profit organisation, established partner, or social enterprise.
 Applicants must have obtained all endorsements and permits relevant to the proposed conservation project.
 See the latest TNCF Grant Guidelines.

 To assist volunteer wildlife rehabilitators in preparing an application, further details are contained in the TNCF Information for Wildlife Rehabilitators.

 All applicants are required to complete the online TNCF Grant Application Form and include copies of all quotations, endorsements, and permits with the submission.
 The TNCF Grant Application Form will become available when the grant round is open.

 Applications and enquiries can be submitted via email to firstname.lastname@example.org.

 Frequently asked questions

 How do I become a member of Wildcare Tasmania?